bazbt3/10cbazbt3/docs/20-usage.md

 ---

+### `pins = PINS`:
+Relatively easy to work with:

+1. Type `pins`, press [enter]
+1. Enter the number of posts you wish to display, press [enter],
+1. Read the screen.

+A timeline *display* is a list of posts, the oldest at the top.
+Each post contains the post ID, poster data, the time posted and the post text.
+Now in colour.

+Typing [enter] advances to the next post, `r` + [enter] replies to the post above the cursor using a slightly-modified version of the main 'reply' routine.
+The application v0.2.1 onwards adds `rp` repost, `*` star and `p` pin.

+---

 ### `menu = redisplay Menu`
 The menu is displayed once when the application starts, can be invoked when not within a post display routine.